EdmundLeex/photogrify.me/README.md

 and smooth experience.
 Photogrify.me is at its MVP stage, and being continuously developed.

-### All the photos, the path of your life, vividly shown on the map.
+### All the photos, the path of your journey, vividly shown on the map.
 ![map_ss]

 ### And you can view your picture wall